gpropf/rasto/README.md

 # rasto
-A 2d grid (raster) control written in ClojureScript
+A 2d grid (raster) control written in ClojureScript using Clojurescript cli tools.